 When Mr. B and I started planning our recent Hawaiian vacation, sun protection was at the top of my list, and I knew a simple sunscreen wasn't going to cut it.
 Knowing that I would be spending an inordinate amount of time in direct sunlight, I needed something that went above and beyond.

 As a life-long Portlander, umbrellas for the rain are usually a hard no, but blocking the sun?
 That's a whole different box of kittens.
 That's not a job for an umbrella - that's a job for a parasol!*

-But when I started looking, all I could find were lacy, Gothic-inspired (or better yet, Hello Kitty) umbrellas, or drab "UV-protectant sunshades."
+Of course - I needed a parasol!
+However, when I started looking for one, all I could find were lacy, Goth-inspired (or better yet, Hello Kitty) umbrellas, or drab "UV-protectant sunshades."
 Blech.
 I wanted something age-appropriate, functional, and pretty.

 I honestly believe my modern-day parasol saved our vacation.

 Hawaii was very hot and humid the entire ten days of our trip, and without my self-propelled shade, no amount of sunscreen would have saved me from being burnt to a crisp.

 Even if you are like Mr. B and have never had a real sunburn, have you ever had to endure a trip with someone who is badly sunburnt?
 Does the term "cranky" ring a bell?
 A sunburn for one can ruin a trip for everyone.

 Tips for Choosing a Sun-brella